StackVista/stackstate-docs/setup/agent/docker.md

 To set the log level to `DEBUG` for an Agent running on Docker, use the `STS_LOG_LEVEL` environment variable.
 Other optional logging settings:

-* `STS_LOG_PAYLOADS: "true"` - include the topology/telemetry payloads sent to StackState in the Agent log.
+* `STS_LOG_PAYLOADS: "true"` - include the topology/telemetry payloads sent to Rancher Observability in the Agent log.
 * `STS_LOG_TO_CONSOLE: "true"` - write log output to the container stdout.

 For example: